trans.png

 Stephen Wade - Entries Coordinator - Rover Car Club SA

-Geoff Ellis - Sponsors and Traders
+Cristian Legg - Sponsors and Traders - Morris Car Club

-Steve Freeman - Grounds Logistics, Entertainment Coordinator
+Steve Freeman - Oval Logistics, Entertainment Coordinator

 Hillman Car Club